sang-phan1194/react-admind-dashboard/README.md

 #Main feature: <br/>
 Manage perfume products with CRUD API of Firebase. <br/>
-Visualize data with several kind of charts. <br/>
+Visualize data with various type of charts. <br/>
+Manages personal events with calendar. <br/>

 ***Kindly note when testing the CRUD features, please add new product and perform (delete/edit) on it. <br/>